BLOG: My Workout Routine + Becoming a Morning Person

 3. Treat yourself to breakfast.

 Breakfast is the most important meal of the day and it's time to start treating it as such.
-Getting up early with a day revolving around exercise permits you the extra carbs.
-So pop that multigrain Eggo waffle in the toaster, and slap some avocado and a banana onto the plate.
+Getting up early with a day revolving around exercise permits you the carbs.
+So pop that multigrain waffle in the toaster, and slap some avocado and a banana onto the plate with it.

-- 1-2 multigrain waffles w/ avocado, 1-2 eggs and a cup of pomegranate seeds.
+1multigrain waffle, avocado, egg whites and a cup of pomegranate seeds.

-- Bell pepper egg + hash scramble, served with avocado w/ lime + lemon pepper seasoning and a cup of fruit.
+Bell pepper, egg + hash scramble, served with avocado w/ lime, seasoned with lemon pepper seasoning and a cup of fruit.

-served with lox, sunny-side up eggs and avocado.
+Make it a protein breakfast by serving with lox, sunny-side up eggs and an avocado.